-DECLASSIFIED Authority NAVO 917017
+DECLASSIFIED Authority NNID 917017 DECLASSIFIED Authority_NNID_917-017

-had stocks of about 11 tons of uranium compounds - chiefly sodium uranate and uranium carbonate.
-He said that these had been sent to him by Roges for purification directed at lowering the iron content, but owing to the destruction of the laboratories in Frankfurt he had not been able to do this.
+After some hesitation, Dr. Giebenfein also admitted that he had stocks of about 11 tons of uranium compounds - chiefly sodium uranate and uranium carbonate.
+He said that these had been sont to him by Roges for purification directed at lowering the iron content, but owing to the destruction of the laboratories in Frankfurt he had not been able to do this.

-A sample of the Schmiedeberg ore was taken for analysis.
+A sample of the Schniedeberg ore was taken for analysis.